benchmarking-suite/benchsuite-docs/src/architecture.rst

 Architecture
 #################

 Software Modules
 ================

-The Benchmarking Suite is distributed in four modules:
+The Benchmarking Suite is distributed in five modules:

 +-----------------------+--------------------------------------------------------------------------------+
 | ``benchsuite.core``   | the core library (all other  modules depend on it) with the definition of      |